pierml/pierml.github.io/_posts/2019-20-06-run-kali-linux-under-windows.md

  > 1. WSL Installation
  > 2. Install Kali linux with the Windows Store
  > 3. If you forgot your password
+ > 4. GUI installation
+ > 5. How to change your xrdp port
+ > 6. Whitelist Kali in Windows Security
+ > 7. Install kali tools
 tags: Kali
 image: assets/images/2019-20-06-run-kali-linux-under-windows.jpg
 ---